Phlebotomy (blood drawing) in a rabbit

 Butterfly needle (top), for venipuncture or arterial puncture, and over the needle catheter

-The preparation of the skin is identical, independent of the collection method used.
-Before starting the sampling, the fur on the ear is shaved, and the skin is cleaned with alcohol.
-As the skin on the ear is very sensitive it is recommended to anesthetize the skin locally with e.g. a lidocain containing cream (e.g. EMLA®).
+The preparation of the skin remains consistent, regardless of the collection method employed.
+Prior to the initiation of the sampling process, the fur on the ear is meticulously shaved, and the skin is thoroughly cleansed with alcohol.
+Due to the sensitivity of the skin on the ear, it is recommended to apply a local anesthetic agent, such as a lidocaine-containing cream (e.g., EMLA®), to the area.

-The creamed spot is wrapped with a plastic sheet and a protective adhesive bandage.
-After 45 min., the full thickness of the skin is numb.
-The anesthetic effect remains effective for the next 60 min.
+The affected area is wrapped with a plastic sheet and a protective adhesive bandage.
+After 45 minutes, the full thickness of the skin will be numb.
+The anesthetic effect is effective for a duration of 60 minutes.

-Dilation of the vessel can be obtained by massage of the ear, approach of a heat source near the rabbit ear or by using blood vessel dilating agents, e.g. acetylpromazine (0.25 ml, SC).
+Dilation of the vessel can be achieved through various methods, including massage of the ear, the application of heat sources near the rabbit ear, or the use of blood vessel dilating agents.
+One example of a blood vessel dilating agent that can be used is acetylpromazine (0.25 ml, SC).

-After occlusion of the vein, the needle is carefully inserted and blood can be withdrawn.
-The procedure must be done slowly, in order to avoid hemolysis of the red blood cells (erythrocates), but should be fast enough to avoid the formation of blood clots.
-After removal of the needle, a cotton gauze is firmly applied on the site of venipuncture, during at least 1 minute, or until bleeding has stopped, in order to prevent the formation of hematomas and blood clots.
-The use of alcohol-impregnated gauze should be avoided; alcohol causess vasodilatation and prevents hemostasis.
+After the vein is occluded, the needle is carefully inserted, and blood can be withdrawn.
+The procedure must be performed slowly to prevent hemolysis of red blood cells (erythrocytes), yet fast enough to prevent blood clots.
+After the needle is removed, a cotton gauze is firmly applied to the site of venipuncture for at least one minute, or until bleeding has stopped, in order to prevent the formation of hematomas and blood clots.
+It is advisable to refrain from the use of alcohol-impregnated gauze.
+Alcohol has been shown to cause vasodilation and hinder hemostasis.

-Stain of blood on the ear can be removed with hydrogen peroxide
+Stains of blood on the ear can be removed using hydrogen peroxide.

 MediRabbit